basuhoward/krigsvold.org/about.md

 Married to Nina Basu, Dr. Howard is deeply integrated into his community in Maryland, where he actively participates in local governance and conservation efforts.
 His interests span a wide range of areas, including environmental advocacy, community development, and public service.
-Dr. Howard’s remarkable career and dedication to public service, education, and environmental conservation reflect his enduring commitment to making a positive impact on society and the planet.
+Dr. Howard's remarkable career and dedication to public service, education, and environmental conservation reflect his enduring commitment to making a positive impact on society and the planet.
 As the Count of Krigsvold and Baron of Matikonis, he